What’s a Payroll Reconciliation, and Why Do I Need One? Part II

 Using your own categories, you can create this for yourself.
-You can easily adapt it for your needs.
+You can easily adapt it to your needs.
 For example, you can “insert copied cells” (Excel command) to create an ongoing report for each period, with all the prior periods included.
 Or you can simply compare the current to the immediate previous each period; depending on your company’s requirements, you can make the report as comprehensive as needed.

 Make it your own; payroll is important enough that the results should always be transparent to anyone who needs to review or verify the data.
 In the “Reason” column, include what makes up the differences.
 All these should be easily located in your payroll register.

-As you see in the example above, each category has easily traceable names which will be supported by the appropriate paperwork as backup.
+As you see in the example above, each category has easily traceable names which will be supported by the appropriate paperwork as a backup.
 Your auditors will request this verification of expenditures.

-There is no explanation given for the differences in straight time, overtime and double time, since those should be expected to vary from period to period.
+There is no explanation given for the differences in straight time, overtime and double-time since those should be expected to vary from period to period.
 These can also be easily supported by the time reports.

-The final type of reconciliation we’ll discuss is the period over period cumulative, or the “Roll-Forward” reconciliation.
+The final type of reconciliation we’ll discuss is the period over period cumulative or the “Roll-Forward” reconciliation.
 This is a more complex report, but it works for mid- to larger size companies, and can be adapted for divisional reconciliations, as opposed to full-company reports.

 In this type of reconciliation, some things we did previously will still hold true.
 For example, we will still recap earnings and deductions by category.
 However, instead of comparing the previous to the current payrolls, we will be verifying the current payroll and reconciling to the year-to-date recap from our provider.